ixmaps/IXmapsClient/README.md

 This should also launch your web browser pointing to the local TRgen interface.
 If the interface can't be opened, you can manually go to http://localhost:2040

+IXnode can also be run as a public service, which should be used with caution. `npm run-script public`.

 ### Packaging

 #### Command line execution